An introduction to $p$-adic $L$-functions

-In these notes, we will focus on the simplest example of the above picture, namely the Main conjecture for the Riemann zeta function, as formulated by Iwasawa himself.
-In the process, we will construct the $p$-adic analogue of the zeta function on the way to stating the Main Conjecture, which we will prove for a special case.
+We mention the elliptic curve case only to motivate the study of $p$-adic $L$-functions and Iwasawa theory.
+In these notes, we will focus on a simpler example of the above picture, namely the Main Conjecture for the $p$-adic Riemann zeta function, as formulated by Iwasawa himself.
+Here the picture above is essentially complete; the full IMC is known for any prime $p$ (thanks to \cite{MW84} for $p$ odd, and \cite{Wil90} for $p=2$).
+We will (for odd $p$) construct the $p$-adic analogue of the zeta function on the way to stating the Main Conjecture, which we will prove for a special case.